 It is widely acknowledged that religion plays a pivotal role in shaping human behavior.
 Consequently, it may exert a profound influence on students' dispositions towards examination malpractice.
 Indeed, Aderogba and Olatoye (2012) asserted that religion serves as a formidable motivator of behavior, as numerous individuals have attested to the transformative power of their faith.
 The moral and ethical dimensions of human existence are inextricably linked to religion, given that virtually all religious organizations advocate for moral conduct and significantly influence academic dishonesty.
 As noted by Onu et al. (2019), a substantial body of literature exists regarding the impact of religious commitment on mitigating academic dishonesty.
 Furthermore, Ilechukwu et al. (2019) aptly observed that despite the inseparable nature of religion and education—since religious studies are incorporated into the national curriculum—students in secondary schools continue to engage in examination malpractice.

 One institutional factor that may be associated with examination malpractice is the geographical context of the secondary school.
 The location of a school—whether situated in an urban or rural area—can profoundly affect the prevalence of such malpractice.
 According to Adeyemi (2010), divergent perspectives exist concerning the incidence of examination malpractice among secondary schools in urban and rural settings.
-For instance, Akpan (2005), as cited in Adeyemi (2010), noted in his study that examination malpractice is more pronounced in urban schools.
-Conversely, Omipede (2003), also cited in Adeyemi (2010), contended that rural schools exhibit a higher engagement in examination malpractice, often noting that students who fail their senior secondary school certificate examinations in urban centers frequently relocate to remote rural schools to retake the examinations.
+For instance, Akpan as cited in Adeyemi (2010), noted in his study that examination malpractice is more pronounced in urban schools.
+Conversely, Omipede cited in Adeyemi (2010), contended that rural schools exhibit a higher engagement in examination malpractice, often noting that students who fail their senior secondary school certificate examinations in urban centers frequently relocate to remote rural schools to retake the examinations.

 In addition to the school’s location, the type of institution—whether government/public or privately owned—constitutes another institutional factor that may influence the incidence of examination malpractice among students.
 For instance, Adeyemi (2010) observed that the prevalence of examination malpractice is greater in public schools than in private institutions.
 However, it was noted that students who fail their final examinations in public senior secondary schools often enroll in private schools, where they tend to achieve higher grades.
 Furthermore, the type of subject offered can also serve as an institutional factor that may determine the incidence of examination malpractice in secondary schools (Olanrewaju & Ogunlade, 2024).
 Huang (2002) revealed that academic self-efficacy varies across subject domains, such as mathematics and social sciences.